cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 If the client has no unused token left or the client has not obtained tokens for a participating Aggregator, it MUST abort the upload.

+> TOOO: Add a security consideration section on reuse of tokens across
+> tasks, in particular in combination with the proposed optimisation in
+> the following section to reuse token nonces as report IDs.
+Reuse of
+> tokens and report IDs allows correlating the corresponding reports.

 The client uses the allocated token, and the token's challenge, to construct the ReportAuth extension and include it in the PlaintextInputShare, as specified in {{!DAP, Section 4.3.2}}.
 The